LAUNCH OF NEW GRANT SCHEME FOR 2017/18, INCLUDING CROWD FUNDING OPTION

 Following exploratory discussions during the last administration, Cornwall Council is to operate its own Crowdfunding Platform on a pilot basis for one year.
 The arrangements for this, including the appointment of a specialist provider to run the pilot, are currently being finalised with a view to the platform being designed and implemented next month.
 Further guidance on crowdfunding will be provided in due to course to all Members.

-As part of the pilot, it is intended to give Cornwall Councillors the opportunity, should they wish, to allocate some or all their Community Chest to support crowdfunding schemes.
-This would include the following options:
+As part of the pilot, it is intended to give Cornwall Councillors the opportunity to allocate some or all their Community Chest to support crowdfunding schemes.
+This provides the following options:

 - Councillors could use their Community Chest to support other crowdfunding projects, including those sponsored by other Cornwall Councillors on the Cornwall Council Crowdfunding Platform.
 This would allow Councillors to work together to support projects in neighbouring divisions, plus Community Network Area-wide and Cornwall-wide projects.